-Routine groundwater sampling was undertaken over several days during November/December 2021 and May/June 2022.
+Routine groundwater sampling was undertaken over several days during November/December 2022 and May 2023.

-The results of analyses carried out during the period are set out below in Table 7 to Table 16.
-The baseline data for GND3151 is presented in Table 17.
+The results of analyses carried out during the period are set out below in Table 7 to Table 18.
 Historical data has also been provided for comparison if available.